AlmaLinux/leapp-repository/README.md

 ### What data should be provided when making a report?

+Before gathering data, if possible, run the *leapp* command that encountered an issue with the `--debug` flag, e.g.: `leapp upgrade --debug`.

 - When filing an issue, include:
   - Steps to reproduce the issue
   - *All files in /var/log/leapp*